-The response rates for the air, sea and the Channel Tunnel samples are shown in Table D.1 below.
+The response rates for the air, sea and the Channel Tunnel samples are shown in Table D.1.
 These response rates relate to complete and partial interviews.
-The overall response rate in 2013 was 80%.
-Information about the construction of the IPS overseas Travel and Tourism response rates can be found in the IPS Overseas Travel and Tourism User Guide (Volume 1): Background and Methodology (423 Kb Pdf).
-For information about the 2013 response rates contact socialsurveys@ons.gsi.gov.uk.
+The overall response rate in 2015 was 78.4%.
+Information about the construction of the IPS overseas travel and tourism response rates can be found in the IPS Overseas Travel and Tourism User Guide (Volume 1): Background and Methodology.
+For information about the 2015 response rates contact socialsurveys@ons.gsi.gov.uk.

-Table D.1: IPS response rates for 2013 and 2012 estimates: % of complete and partial responses
+Table 1: IPS response rates for 2015 and 2014 estimates: percentage of complete and partial responses